unique-EJ/edj-work.gitlab.io/pages/index.md

 This is a note of the disconnection I was feeling. **I am lucky or fortunate to have the places, people and things I have today...**
 but I feel I am too careful, nervous and fearful... afraid of losing self-control of my timings I use to keep me moving through the personal schedule I try to do.
 *I always give myself plans to do, to not be "stuck" with no trust in my ability to go through the day.*

+An update to this introduction:
+I have done some changes.
+Having good energy levels and very little of (self-pressured) feelings, that I should be productive with things to choose,
+can let me show more kindness to people...
+I am limited by thinking about the negativity of... and from... things I don't have or have not done and other people.

 &ZeroWidthSpace;&NoBreak;
 [Go to the original main page in this project from me?](/original-detailed-root-page/)